 Harvest Rainwater For Sustainable Gardening

-Another vital practice in an organic garden is making the most of all the rain that falls.
-To make sure your efforts are as sustainable as possible, you should always harvest rainwater.
+One of the best ways to incorporate this into your sustainable gardening plan is by making the most of all the rain that falls.
+To make sure your efforts are as organic as possible, you should always harvest rainwater.

 Collect the water that falls on the roof of your home.
 And consider collecting rainwater from polytunnels, greenhouses, sheds or other garden structures too.